microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-removekey.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Removes a key credential from a [servicePrincipal](../resources/serviceprincipal.md).
+Remove a key credential from a [servicePrincipal](../resources/serviceprincipal.md).
 This method along with [addKey](serviceprincipal-addkey.md) can be used by a servicePrincipal to automate rolling its expiring keys.

 > [!Note]
 > [Create servicePrincipal](../api/serviceprincipal-post-serviceprincipals.md) and